 3 lessons I learnt from Eddie Jaku, survivor of Auschwitz

-The books that have left the greatest impression on me are those that made me feel anew the warmth of the bed I was (invariably) reading in; that made me feel a rush of affection for the person sleeping next to me, and gratitude for the sound of their slow, unencumbered breathing (or snoring) – indulgent in their sleep because they were, above all else, completely safe.
+The books that have left the greatest impression on me are those that made me feel anew the warmth of the bed I was (invariably) reading in.
+They are those that made me feel a rush of affection for the person sleeping next to me, and gratitude for the sound of their slow, unencumbered breathing (or snoring) – indulgent in their sleep because they were, above all else, completely safe.
 Small, blissful things that, in fact, if I didn’t have them, wouldn’t be so small at all.

 A few nights ago, I’d been offloading to – or rather, on – my partner about some financial worries.
 We’re at the simultaneously brilliant yet financially draining whirlwind of our late-twenties-early-thirties in which swathes of our friends are getting married in close succession, made closer still in the wake of Covid now that so many have been rearranged.
 It was 11.30 p.m., and the magical hour that my anxiety finds its energy and my long-suffering partner loses his.